(note that this is not legal advice, but may make you aware of some of your options.)

 Additionally, fear of retaliation and termination are particularly strong disincentives for heavily indebted residents who cannot readily match into another residency program or overcome the retaliatory letters of recommendation from program directors and attending physicians as they attempt to find a position elsewhere.
 If you are able to transfer to another program, will you lose a year or more?
 Have to start from scratch?
 Be forced into another specialty just to take a position somewhere in order to become board certified in something and employable in the future?
 Some who have been forced out of residency are unable to match into anything else and are unable to become board certified in any field whatsoever.
-If you stay and “win,” what kind of work environment will you face every day for the remaining years of your residency?
+If you stay and “win” an appeal or litigation, what kind of work environment will you face every day for the remaining years of your residency?
 Your reputation is tarnished whether you fight or don’t.
 Is it worth litigation to attempt to preempt an unjustified termination?
 Is it better to just run while you can?
 This complex situation makes physician residents a vulnerable population and helps explain why systemic challenge and change are so rare.
 It also explains why bad actors and harmful personalities can remain entrenched in their power positions indefinitely.
 They are hiding and protected in an environment that has been too slow to change and too resistant in expelling them.
 For all of Medicine’s technologic and intellectual advancements, some of its training environments remain in a primitive state.